wkh237/react-native-fetch-blob/README.md

 npm install --save react-native-fetch-blob
 ```

-Or if using CocoaPods, add the pod to your `Podfile`, for example:
+Or if using CocoaPods, add the pod to your `Podfile`

 ```
 pod 'react-native-fetch-blob',